-This schedule can include expected delivery dates, who is assigned to what task, and when the next meeting/communication will be.
+This schedule can include expected delivery dates, who is assigned to what task, and when the next meeting or communication will be.

-You can easily share your project communication plan with your team via the files tab on Project.co:
+You can easily share your project communication plan with your team via the files tool on Project.co.

 This way, everyone can download and keep their own copy to refer back to whenever they need it.

 3 Benefits of using a project communication plan

 A project communication plan means there’s no more wasted time digging through inboxes or repeating information.
 Everyone involved on the project will know where everything is, what’s expected, and when the next communication will be.